varshaudyawar/Image-Processing/README.md

 Write a program to convert color image into different color space.

 Description:A color space is a specific organization of colors.
 In combination with color profiling supported by various physical devices, and supports reproducible representations of color -- whether such representation entails an analog or a digital representation.
+COLOR_BGR2HSV which is used to change BGR image to HSV image.
+COLOR_BGR2LAB which is used to change BGR image to LAB image.
+COLOR_BGR2HLS which is used to change BGR image to HLS image.

 import cv2
 image=cv2.imread("butterfly.jpg")